Thermodynamics of quantum trajectories on a quantum computer

-In this work we focus on open-system dynamics implemented on a quantum computer via unitary gates \cite{GarciaPerez2020,Barreiro2011,Schindler2013,Lu2017,Xin2017,Hu2020,Kamakari2022}.
-The basis for this approach is the so-called collision model \cite{GarciaPerez2020,Ciccarello2022,Cilluffo2021,Horssen2015,Ziman2004}.
-Here irreversible open-system dynamics is generated by creating entanglement between the system of interest and a series of ancillary two-level systems, as depicted in Fig.\,\ref{fig:fig1}(a).
-Measuring the ancillas generates so-called quantum trajectories [cf.~Fig.\,\ref{fig:fig1}(b)] which carry information on the dynamical evolution of the system.
-We show how to control the properties of these trajectories, such as the rate of certain measurement outcomes and their temporal correlations.
-Our control protocol relies on interpreting a trajectory as a microstate of a fictitious spin system.
-Defining an ``energy"-function similar to that of the Ising model, we formulate a biased dynamics, which enhances or reduces the probability of certain trajectories in close resemblance to the Boltzmann weight of equilibrium statistical mechanics, as highlighted in Fig.\,\ref{fig:fig1}(b).
-We show how such a deformed --- at first glance unphysical --- dynamics can be implemented on a quantum computer.
-Our study broadens the spectrum of use cases for quantum computers within the domain of non-equilibrium quantum systems, and provides first proof-of-principle results on the \texttt{ibm\_oslo} machine.
+In this work we focus on open-system dynamics implemented on a quantum computer via unitary gates \cite{GarciaPerez2020,Barreiro2011,Schindler2013,Lu2017,Xin2017,Hu2020,Kamakari2022,Mi2023}.
+The basis for this approach is the so-called collision model \cite{GarciaPerez2020,Ciccarello2022,Cilluffo2021,Horssen2015,Ziman2005}.
+Here irreversible open-system dynamics is generated by creating entanglement between the system of interest and a series of ancillary two-level systems, as depicted in Fig.~\ref{fig:fig1}(a).
+Measuring the ancillas generates so-called quantum trajectories [cf.~Fig.~\ref{fig:fig1}(b)] which carry information on the dynamical evolution of the system.
+We show how to bias the properties of these trajectories, such as the rate of certain measurement outcomes on the ancillas and their temporal correlations.
+Our biasing protocol relies on interpreting a trajectory as a microstate of a fictitious spin system.
+Defining an ``energy"-function similar to that of the Ising model, we derive a dynamics, which enhances or reduces the probability of certain trajectories in close resemblance to the Boltzmann weight of equilibrium statistical mechanics, as highlighted in Fig.~\ref{fig:fig1}(b).
+We show how such a deformed --- at first glance unphysical --- probability can be obtained on a quantum computer.
+Our study broadens the spectrum of use cases for quantum computers within the domain of non-equilibrium quantum systems, and provides first proof-of-principle results on the \texttt{ibmq\_jakarta} machine.